 What is a Wedding Day First Look?

 Traditionally, the couple sees each other for the first time on their wedding day as they walk down the aisle.
-However, more and more couples are opting to see each other before the ceremony and do a “first look” before the vows.
-There are many different ways to coordinate a first look and your photographer can (and should) help guide you to a proper location as well as coordinate that first look moment.
+However, more and more couples are opting to see each other before the ceremony.
+They do a “first look” before the vows.
+There are many different ways to coordinate a first look.
+Your photographer can (and should) help guide you to a proper location as well as coordinate that first look moment.

 6 Reasons for Doing a First Look on your Wedding Day

-Like I mentioned above, I may be a bit biased in regards to this topic as couples who do first looks afford themselves a bit more time together for portraits, but I do completely understand (and honor) a couple’s decision to go the traditional route on their wedding day.
+Like I mentioned above, I may be a bit biased in regards to this topic.
+Couples who do first looks afford themselves a bit more time together for portraits.
+I also do completely understand (and honor) a couple’s decision to go the traditional route on their wedding day.
 In fact, I can give reasons why you may not want to do a first look.
-However, based on my experience as a wedding photographer, here are 6 reasons for doing a first look on your wedding day:
+However, based on my experience as a wedding photographer.
+Here are 6 reasons for doing a first look on your wedding day:

 1. You spend a greater portion of your wedding day together